maria-pedroto/basic_distribution/README.md

-# Simple Example in Shiny to Plot different Distributions in R
+# Application in Shiny to Plot Distributions

 List of Distributions Available: